Impact

 Risk and Exploitability

-The CVSS score of 7.0 indicates moderate severity, and no EPSS score is available.
+The CVSS score of 8.1 indicates high severity, and the EPSS score of < 1% indicates a very low exploitation probability.
 The vulnerability is not listed in CISA KEV, which suggests that it has not yet been widely exploited in the wild.
 However, because SMB traffic is generally user‑controllable and network instability can be manipulated, the risk remains significant for environments that rely on SMB shares.
 The attack vector is likely a combination of vulnerable SMB client code and unstable network conditions that trigger write retries, making the flaw exploitable under normal operation or by an attacker who can force extended retry cycles.

 OpenCVE Enrichment